eCash Price Hits $0.0001 on Exchanges (XEC)

-eCash (XEC) traded down 1% against the dollar during the 1-day period ending at 9:00 AM E.T. on March 31st.
-One eCash coin can now be bought for approximately $0.0001 or 0.00000000 BTC on exchanges.
-Over the last seven days, eCash has traded down 8% against the dollar. eCash has a total market capitalization of $1.30 billion and approximately $36.25 million worth of eCash was traded on exchanges in the last 24 hours.
+eCash (XEC) traded 4.8% higher against the dollar during the 24-hour period ending at 13:00 PM Eastern on April 5th.
+One eCash coin can now be bought for about $0.0001 or 0.00000000 BTC on exchanges. eCash has a total market capitalization of $1.37 billion and approximately $210.28 million worth of eCash was traded on exchanges in the last day.
+In the last seven days, eCash has traded 0.7% higher against the dollar.

 About eCash

 XEC is a proof-of-work (PoW) coin that uses the SHA-256 hashing algorithm.
-Its launch date was July 1st, 2021. eCash’s total supply is 19,676,979,673,092 coins and its circulating supply is 19,677,054,673,092 coins.
-The Reddit community for eCash is https://reddit.com/r/ecash and the currency’s Github account can be viewed here. eCash’s official Twitter account is @ecashofficial and its Facebook page is accessible here. eCash’s official website is e.cash.
+Its launch date was July 1st, 2021. eCash’s total supply is 19,681,992,173,092 coins and its circulating supply is 19,682,017,173,092 coins.
+The Reddit community for eCash is https://reddit.com/r/ecash and the currency’s Github account can be viewed here. eCash’s official website is e.cash. eCash’s official Twitter account is @ecashofficial and its Facebook page is accessible here.

 eCash Coin Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as eCash directly using U.S. dollars.
-Investors seeking to trade eCash should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy eCash using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as eCash directly using U.S. dollars.
+Investors seeking to trade eCash should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase eCash using one of the aforementioned exchanges.

 Receive News & Updates for eCash Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for eCash and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.